 By Sandra Lynch

-Sandy Lynch is Curator of Anthropology for Sharlot Hall Museum.
+Sandra Lynch is Curator of Anthropology at Sharlot Hall Museum.

 Sharlot Hall Museum Photograph Call Number: (SHM photo).
 Reuse only by permission.